-Here are the specific migraine prevention medications you might need to help prevent your migraine attacks.
+Here's a list of migraine prevention medications you might consider to help prevent your next attack.
 The details and common side effects are listed below.

 I sure wish I had the internet as a resource when I was trialing medications to better prepare myself.

 Back then I just relied on what my one general family physician said.
 It was like the word of God!

 I urge you to do some research.
 Read and make sure you know what you are taking before you take it.

 Your pharmacist is also a wealth of knowledge, so don't be afraid to ask questions.